-From the pages of the Del Norte Triplicate, May of 1969.
+From the pages of the Del Norte Triplicate, January 1941.

 Nearly all of the county turned out en masse to usher in 1941 with three big dances drawing most of the merry-makers.
 However, many preferred local night spots to welcome in the new year.

 A merry crowd of dancers packed the Memorial Hall when the Pastime Club and guests attended the annual ball sponsored by the club.